donsmithsf/SQL/projects/Liquor Sales/Liquor Sales in Iowa - Notebook.md

 Twenty-two stores have an average bottle price greater than $20.

-For full data output, see [sheet 11](https://docs.google.com/spreadsheets/d/10UyaPNjSQ5P8mbF65DzHEpd5mrrnMyNY/edit#gid=1363682823).
+&rarr; For full data output, see [sheet 11](https://docs.google.com/spreadsheets/d/10UyaPNjSQ5P8mbF65DzHEpd5mrrnMyNY/edit#gid=1363682823).

 ### 12. Which stores have the highest sales of items over 90 proof?